julian-kreis/maude-data-extractor/README.md

 ## Duplicate Training

-The script uses the `dedupe` library to identify possible duplicate events.
+The script uses the `dedupe` library to identify possible duplicate reports (reports that all reference the same event).

+Note that these are simply informed guesses based on training data, and results should be double checked.

 Events identified as likely duplicates will share a `Possible Duplicate Group` number with each other.